Vulnerability Management Workflow: 7 Step Strategy

 Vulnerabilities are like holes in the security net.
 You can’t wait until there is already something vulnerable and being exploited before you have a plan for remediation.
-Doing so just leaves your organization with more problems on its hands when an attack occurs!
-Proactive vulnerability management means you’ll have faster response times and it’ll help ease any sense panic when an attack occurs.
+Doing so just leaves your organization with more problems on its hands when an attack occurs.
+Proactive vulnerability management workflow means you’ll have faster response times and it’ll help ease any sense panic when an attack occurs.

-If you’re looking for some more info on vulnerability management, check out our resources!
+If you’re looking for some more info on vulnerability management, check out our resources:

 2. Classifying data helps security teams prioritize vulnerability remediation.

 In order to properly classify your organization’s data, take the following into consideration:

 - How sensitive is the data?
 Also, how important is it that it remains confidential to external parties?
 (Or even to certain groups within the organization)

 - What impact would disclosure of this data, a compromise on its integrity, or its unavailability have on your organization?

 - How necessary is the availability and integrity of the data to your organization’s daily operations?

 - Is the data recoverable?

 Once you understand the vulnerability your network may have, it is absolutely essential to go over remediation steps to avoid further problems.
 Depending on the vulnerability and what kinds of patch options are available to you, you may need to limit access to prevent any kind of lateral movement within.
 Put in place a vulnerability management workflow that is able to accurately validate and apply any applicable patches; it would be disastrous if they turned out unstable or caused more issues than they solved.
 Nothing worse than pushing a bunch of patches that take down your servers!